Andrew-Gallimore/VDO.ninja-wrapper/README.md

 ## How to use this?
 Currently, there is no hosted site for VDO.ninja-wrapper, and so can't be utilized by the public.
 When a stable version is released, the link to it will be here with instructions of how you can get going with it.

 Secondly, if you are looking for docs or examples about how you can use VDO.ninja-wrapper, we also don't have those released yet.
-Once this is hosted somewhere there will hopefully be documentation, examples, and templates directly embeded inside the site, however, there will also be a like to it here later as well.
+Once this is hosted somewhere there will hopefully be documentation, examples, and templates directly embeded inside the site, however, there will also be a link to it here later as well.

 ## Can I help?